 Process cheese are used for cooking.
 Process cheese can also be used for breakfast with bread, toast, crackers or snacks.
 We also find process cheese in fast food and in sandwiches sold at Convenience Stores (CVS).
 For the moment this kind of international process cheeses that taste neutral and are easy to use match the tastes of the Chinese because they do not smell and are soft.

-But unmelted cheese could get a place in the Chinese market thanks to the growing popularity with western lifestyle.
+But unmelted cheese could get a place in the Chinese market thanks to the growing popularity of the western lifestyle.

 Product of Bright Dairy